NarenderTumu/H1B-employer-data-analysis/Readme.md

 -   The cleaned data that I used for this analysis is under [Data Cleaning](https://github.com/NarenderTumu/H1B-employer-data-analysis/tree/main/Files/Data%20Cleaning) folder named as “H1b\_data.Rdata”.
-The steps I followed to clean the raw data can also be found here
+The steps I followed to clean the raw data can also be found in the same folder.

 -   For the analysis part of the project, navigate to the [Analysis](https://github.com/NarenderTumu/H1B-employer-data-analysis/tree/main/Files/Analysis)